 TRACY BAIM (1994): She has labored untiringly as publisher, reporter, editor, columnist, photographer, and advocate for more than 25 years in offering a voice to all.
 In 2000, her company bought the Windy City Times, which she had helped to found in 1985.
-She co-founded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc. In 2008, she set up the chicagogayhistory.com website and has produced a first-of-its-kind history book, Out and Proud in Chicago, plus three other books, on President Obama, leatherman Chuck Renslow, and entrepreneurand activist Jim Flint.
+She cofounded the Chicago Area Gay and Lesbian Chamber of Commerce as well as Chicago 2006, Inc. In 2008, she set up the chicagogayhistory.com website and has produced numerous books, including a first-of-its-kind history book, Out and Proud in Chicago.